 The Social Network is to tech startups as Wall Street is to finance.
 Why work for an established company when you can get paid to wear casual clothing, indulge in illicit substances, and joke around with your friends all day?
 Sitting around a table cluttered with laptops never looked so fun!

 But as we learn in the Social Network, the first version of Facebook was not started out of joy.
 It was fueled by Mark Zuckerberg’s anger at his recent ex-girlfriend and the female species in general.
-The Harvard student exposed the power of the Internet before anyone knew its capacity for spreading gossip or violating privacy.
+The Harvard student exposed the internet’s power before anyone knew its capacity for spreading gossip or violating privacy.
 An act of revenge had created a new market.
 This allowed Zuckerberg (Jesse Eisenberg) to develop his vision for Facebook, down to the very last detail of a profile page.

 From that moment forward, nothing stands in his way.
 Zuckerberg is so caught up in his vision that he neglects his friendship and business agreements with Eduardo Saverin, Facebook’s first investor.
 As any entrepreneur will tell you, this scenario is unfortunately common.
 The Social Network is a stern warning to anyone thinking of getting into business with a close friend.
 It also shows how success can change people for the worse.